bswnth48/passive-telegram-monitor/README.md

 # Assetmatic Micro 1: Passive Telegram Observation Bot

-A modular Python project that creates a passive Telegram bot capable of observing message flow, logging details (including links/media info), and interacting via commands.
-It includes a basic API for health checks.
+A modular Python project that creates a passive Telegram bot using a user account.
+It observes message flow, logs details (including links/media info) to SQLite, and allows for dynamic control via Telegram commands.

 ## Features

-- Passive observation of Telegram groups/chats.
+- **Passive Observation:** Monitors messages in specified Telegram groups/chats or all chats the user account is in.
-- Logs message details (text, sender, chat, timestamp, entities, media info) to SQLite.
+- **Detailed Logging:** Saves message details (text, sender, chat, timestamp, entities, media info) to a local SQLite database.
+- **Dynamic Chat Monitoring:** Control which specific chats are monitored using commands (`/monitor_add`, `/monitor_remove`, `/monitor_list`, `/monitor_clear`).
+Monitors all chats by default.
-- Forwards customizable notifications for observed messages to a target user.
+- **Multi-Target Notifications:** Forwards customizable notifications for observed messages to one or more configured Telegram users.
-- Control notification forwarding via Telegram commands (`/start_forwarding`, `/stop_forwarding`).
+- **Notification Control:** Pause/resume notifications (`/stop_forwarding`, `/start_forwarding`) and manage recipients (`/notify_add`, `/notify_remove`, `/notify_list`) via commands.
-- Provides AI-powered summaries of today's messages via `/summary_today` command (requires AI API configuration).
+- **Scheduled AI Summaries:** Periodically generates an AI summary of recent messages and sends it to all notification targets (requires AI API configuration).
+- **On-Demand AI Summaries:** Request an AI summary for the current day via `/summary_today` command.
+- **Optional Scheduled Webhook:** Can optionally send batches of raw message data to an external webhook URL at a configured interval.
-- Basic FastAPI API server with a `/health` endpoint.
+- **API Monitoring:** Includes a basic FastAPI server with `/health` and `/status` endpoints.
-- Supports joining configured public Telegram groups.
-- Modular design.
+- **Automatic Group Joining:** Attempts to join public groups listed in configuration.
+- **Modular Design:** Separated components for bot logic, API, database, AI, etc.
-- Docker and GitHub Codespaces compatible.
+- **Deployment Ready:** Supports Docker and includes GitHub Codespaces configuration.

 ## Setup and Installation